milistu/DevOpsWithDocker/part_1/exercise_04/README.md

 </html>
 ```

-This time return the command you used to start process and the command(s) you used to fix the ensuing problems.
+This time return the command you used to start the process and the command(s) you used to fix the ensuing problems.

 **Hint** for installing the missing dependencies you could start a new process with `docker exec`.

 - This exercise has multiple solutions, if the curl for helsinki.fi works then it's done.
 Can you figure out other (smart) solutions?

-## Solution 💡
+# Solution 💡
-Create a container:
+## Create a container:

 ```bash
 docker run -it --rm --name miss-dep ubuntu sh -c 'apt update && apt install -y curl;  while true; do echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website; done'
 ```

+_**Note**: We added `apt update && apt install -y curl;` in our command to fix the missing dependency issue._

-Output for example url `helsinki.fi`:
+## Output for example url `helsinki.fi`:

 ```html
 <html>